 - Our partner is a high school district—Centinela Valley Union High School District

-- This is a 16-month program which includes coursework over two summers—2022 and 2023.
-You will finish your Master’s degree in Fall 2023.
+- This is a two-year program which includes coursework over two summers—2024 and 2025.
+You will finish your Master’s degree in Fall 2025.

-- Computer Science coursework and authorization are embedded into the 16-month program.
+- Computer Science required coursework and authorization are embedded into the two-year program.

 - You will need to commit to four years of teaching in Centinela Valley (if available) or to a school within the Teacher Education Program’s geographic area in LAUSD.

 - If there are openings in Centinela Valley Union High School District, you will be given priority.

 - You will receive a $20,000 stipend from UCLA, disbursed in 3 allotments.